Dynatrace/helm-charts/dynatrace-operator/chart/default/README.md

 cluster.
 Furthermore, the Dynatrace Operator is now capable of rolling out a containerized ActiveGate for routing the OneAgent traffic.

+With v0.3.0 the CRD structure has been changed to provide an easier and more understandable way to deploy Dynatrace in your environment.
+- **routing** and **kubernetesMonitoring** within the Dynakube spec are deprecated now and moved to the **activeGate** section.
+- added **applicationMonitoring** mode, a webhook based injection mechanism for automatic-app-only injection
+- added **hostMonitoring** for only monitoring the host in the cluster without app-only injection
+- (BETA) added **cloudNativeFullStack** mode, which combines **hostMonitoring**, with the webhook based **applicationMonitoring**

 This Helm Chart requires Helm 3.

 ### Platforms